 - Keystone oversees the homeschooling programme providing the family with regular, detailed reports.

-"Homeschooling provides an opportunity to fill gaps in skills and knowledge more quickly and precisely than often possible in a conventional school setting.
+"Homeschooling provides an opportunity to fill gaps in skills and knowledge more quickly and precisely than is often possible in a conventional school setting.
 From my experience, the circumstances leading to a decision to embark on homeschooling are varied, but I have consistently found that the process can build up confidence in a meaningful way.
 I have worked with many homeschooling students where the opportunity to engage with Keystone’s homeschooling provision has enabled them to go on to perform successfully in exams, in their next schools, universities or careers."

 Tom - Keystone Professional Tutor

 Whilst your child is being homeschooled we appreciate the need to keep track of your child’s progress not only for your own information but also as a resource for any future schools or colleges that your child will go on to attend.
-Keystone Tutors tracks home-schooled students progress through a number of ways.
+Keystone Tutors tracks home-schooled students progress in a number of ways.

 Each student has a weekly meeting with Poppy, Keystone’s Homeschooling Manager.
 This is done online and is around 15 minutes each week.
 It gives the student a chance to feedback on how their week has gone, how they are finding their lessons and to raise any issues or queries they may have.
 The idea behind this is to offer some form of pastoral support, as well as Poppy acting as a Director of Studies type figure.
 It builds up a rapport as well as ensuring your child meets someone other than their tutors each week.